-We all grumble these days as we’re filling our gas tanks, with gasoline prices rising to almost $4.00/gallon.
+We all grumble these days as we’re filling our gas tanks.
+Gasoline prices have risen to almost $4.00/gallon.
 And, yet, even as I’m shaking my fist at the gas pump, I can’t help but feel secretly happy that gas prices are rising.
 Sure, I’m not happy about some of the causes (e.g., nuclear threat from Iran) and I certainly want something to be done for people for whom this poses a real economic hardship.

-However, rising gasoline prices has a host of potential short and long-term consequences that are good for people’s and the environment’s health, and may ultimately lead to more affordable and convenient forms of energy-efficient transportation for those who need it most.
+However, rising gasoline prices has a host of potential short and long-term consequences that are good for our health and the environment.
+It may ultimately lead to more affordable and convenient forms of energy-efficient transportation for those who need it most.

 Here’s the breakdown of why I support higher gas prices.